-Bryan’s collection of works at consideredART will be changing regularly.
+Bryan’s collection of works at consideredART changes regularly.
 The pieces presented here are not available elsewhere at this time.

 About The Artist